 There are a great many poems in existence that push forward the desire to express a need or feeling, and as well many that push forward the desire to simply say something.
 Alice Walker’s Expect Nothing falls in the latter of the (very rough) categories, a poem that states its purpose very plainly, without relying too heavily on poetic devices or heavy language.
 There is a strength to this poem, and to others like it, in simply saying what it is that the author wants to have expressed, and this does not take away from the power of the message.
 In small ways, such as the structure of the poem, and the rare use of metaphor are benefited by their rarity.
 The accumulation of this simplicity is a powerful, meaningful poem that is easy to digest and appreciate while still being thought-provoking in that meaning.

-Expect Nothing Analysis
+Summary of Expect Nothing

 Expect nothing.
 Live frugally